inform-us/requirements_specifications/rules/pain.md

 # SPC CHARTS
 ## Chart 1 [Patient chart]
 ### Proportion of time in moderate or severe pain – weekly chart
+- Take individual patient label / reading for each 1 hour epoch

+- Count number of amber / red (A/R) hours
+- Divide by total number of eligible hours (hours with a valid pain score) for that patient in that calendar day period (accounts for missing bias)
+- Number of hours A/R / Total hours (for that patient)
+- Convert into percentage of hours spent in A/R (for each patient)
+- Pool every patient percentage (individual patient day) into a weekly aggregate (all patients)
+- Generate a weekly mean value (weekly aggregation)
+- Week defined a Monday 00:00 – Sunday 23:59